 - Trainee is adept

-- One being coached holds specialist knowledge
+- Client has specialist knowledge

-- Questions and exploration by coach
+- Questions and exploration by the coach

 - Centered on metaphors, experience, opportunities, and strategies